Nutrition can play a vital role for people who have Thalassaemia.

 |Peas, green, frozen, cooked, ½ cup||0.5|

-Paradoxically, oxygen is essential for life but is also lethal!
-This is because normal oxygen molecules can convert into different chemical forms known as ‘free radicals.
-When the activity of free radicals is harnessed and controlled, they have important uses in the body.
-Uncontrolled free radical reactions, however, can do great damage and lead to disease.
+We all need oxygen to survive!
+However sometimes, within our body’s, oxygen can be converted into chemical substances known as ‘free radicals’.
+Under controlled conditions, free radicals can have important uses in the body.
+Uncontrolled free radical reactions, however, can result in great damage and lead to disease.

-Antioxidants are important in any diet, because as their name suggests, they prevent oxidative damage in the body.
-In doing so, they play an important role in the prevention of diseases such as coronary heart disease and cancer.
+Antioxidants are important in any diet, because as their name suggests, they have a role to play in keeping the amount of free radicals in check, in so doing antioxidants prevent oxidative damage in the body.
+Antioxidants therefore plays an important role in the prevention of diseases such as coronary heart disease and cancer.
 In Thalassaemia, because of the excess iron in the body, there is a higher risk of oxidative damage.

 Vitamin E is an important antioxidant and has a role in immune function.